sucanjan/knapsack-solver/README.md

 # knapsack-solver
-This is command-line utility for solving 0/1 knapsack problem usingbranch-and-bound method, dynamic programming, simple heuristic (weight/price)and fully polynomial time approximation scheme.
-It can measure CPU andwall-clock time spent by solving a problem, compute relative error of theresult and generate graphs from those values.
+This is command-line utility for solving 0/1 knapsack problem using branch-and-bound method, dynamic programming, simple heuristic (weight/price) and fully polynomial time approximation scheme.
+It can measure CPU and wall-clock time spent by solving a problem, compute relative error of the result and generate graphs from those values.

 ## Usage
 Built-in usage information can be obtained by executing ```knapsack_solver```